YousefAlsbaihi/NodeJs-Starter-Server/README.md

 ## About The Project

-NodeJs server with Users functionalities **Signup**, **Login**, **Update** and connected to **MongoDB** as database and JWT token authentication and users **Permissions** very simple code and easy to read, use and extend.
+NodeJs server with Users functionalities **Signup**, **Login**, **Update** and connected to **MongoDB** as database and JWT token authentication and users **Permissions** very simple code and easy to read, use and extend.<br><br>

+Also added files upload and files encryption <br database backup and restore<br> users search query and moderation with permissions.

 ### Built With